OpenCDSS/cdss-rest-services-examples/examples/tstool/README.md

 TSTool uses "datastores" to configure data sources including web services.
-TSTool version 13 and later is distributed with `HydroBaseWeb` datastore automatically configured, but with no API key.
+TSTool version 13 and later is distributed with `HydroBaseWeb` datastore automatically configured, but with no API key defined in the configuration file.

 If an API key is needed, for example to allow processing large datasets, see the [REST Web Services Help](https://dwr.state.co.us/Rest/GET/Help#TechInfoHelp&#All&#gettingstarted&#jsonxml)